Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Solving Local-Optimization Problems

 \section{Solving Local-Optimization Problems}

 The optimization problem presented is not only complex, but it also must be solved in real-time.
 For this reason, we use an Interior Point Method (IPM), a type of second-order gradient-based nonlinear optimization algorithm \cite{kochenderfer2019algorithms, wright2005interior, nocedal2006numerical}.
 IPMs transform inequality constraints into equality constraints by introducing slack variables and define a logarithmic barrier term to satisfy these constraints.
 As the optimization process progresses, the value of the barrier term is reduced until the Karush-Kuhn-Tucker conditions for an equality-constrained problem are met.
-This procedure imparts robustness to IPMs, eliminating feasibility requirements on initialization.
+This procedure makes IPMs robust and eliminates the need for feasible initialization.

 We use the IPM solver \textsc{Ipopt} \cite{wachter2006implementation}, known as the most powerful and robust nonlinear solver available.
 It is a primal-dual algorithm and features a ``filter'' line search method, a second-order correction method for the step factor selection, and inertia correction capabilities which enable its robust operation.
 Whenever it cannot find a feasible line search step factor, it enters into restoration mode and minimizes the constraint violation.